 The book of Esther found in the Greek Septuagint details the decrees written by King Artaxerxes and the prayers of both Esther and Mordecai, as well as, Mordecai’s dream and interpretation (Esther 1: 1).

-It is in the third year of the king’s reign that the king held a six month feast – 180 days, in honor of his friends, other nations, the nobles of the Persians and the Medes, and the chiefs of the satraps – provincial governors of ancient Persia.
+It is in the third year of the king’s reign that the king held a six-month feast – 180 days, in honor of his friends, other nations, the nobles of the Persians and the Medes, and the chiefs of the satraps – provincial governors of ancient Persia.
 This extended feast was a marriage feast, and Artaxerxes used it as a time to show off his wealth and the great extent of his empire.
 Following the marriage feast, he held another banquet lasting six days only for those nobles currently present in the city.
-During this time, Artaxerxes wanted to crown Vashti queen and to show her off to the nobles of the empire.
+During this time, Artaxerxes wanted to crown Vashti queen and show her off to the nobles of the empire.
 Vashti refuses ( Esther 1: 3 – 11 ).

 Following Vashti’s Dethronement by the King

 Mordecai had brought up his cousin, Hadassah as a wife for himself, and when the decree went out for the young virgins to be brought before the king, Esther(Hadassah) was taken.
 She had found favor with the keeper of the women and was brought before the king after 12 months of purification.

 Esther went to the king in the twelfth Hebrew month – Adar, in the seventh year of King Artaxerxes’ reign.
 Esther was crowned queen because the king loved her and found great favor in her.